Editor’s Note: Read CNN’s Fast Facts about the Charlie Hebdo attacks in Paris in 2015.

 – 9:53 p.m. - About 400 meters from the Stade de France, a third blast occurs on Rue de la Cokerie.

-– A total of four people are killed: three suicide bombers and a pedestrian.
+– Four people are killed: three suicide bombers and a pedestrian.

 La Petit Cambodge and Le Carillon